 Our first stop with the group was sunrise at the Gunnuhver steam vents, which was incredible to see with the golden rays of sun shining through billowy steam.
 After many photos were taken and the amazement subsided (a little bit) and the chill of the morning wind set in, we treated everyone to all-you-can-eat lobster soup at Bryggjan in nearby Grindavik - a stop we'll be keeping for the future.

 Our next stop was one that many were looking forward to - The Blue Lagoon!
-This is really a must-do if you're in Iceland even for a day; it is only 20 minutes from the airport and is a luxurious and otherworldly experience in the morning hours.
+This is really a must-do if you're in Iceland even for a day; it is only 20 minutes from the airport and is a luxurious and out-of-this-world experience in the morning hours.
 The blue color comes from the silica and minerals naturally in the water, which also help rejuvenate your skin.
 The Blue Lagoon is not only a spa, but also a research facility and outpatient clinic for skin ailments.
-And in case exfoliation is your main priority in coming here, this geothermal area also produces some otherworldly images and videos.
+And in case exfoliation isn't your main priority in coming here, this geothermal area also produces some otherworldly images and videos.

 From here on out we moved East.
 We toured the Golden Circle - a geothermal area that is a tourist favorite, which include sights like Thingvellir, Geysir/Strokkur, Gulfoss, Seljalandsfoss, Skogafoss, and the Fridheimar tomato farm where we had a delicious lunch.
 We were going to have a blazing sunset this day, so we made sure to be at the right place at the right time.
 We stopped at Bruarfoss, known for it's very blue water.
 If you have the proper footwear, you can get up close and make some compelling images.